3 DAYS FROM $999

 Relax on board as your ship plows through the turquoise waters around Koh Samui.
 After lunch, get ready for a cultural safari that will whisk you around the island!

-Unforgettable Moment: Your safari starts at Wat Khunaram, where the mummified body of a monk named Luang Phor Daeng sits in a meditative pose, looking very much alive.
+Your safari starts at Wat Khunaram, where the mummified body of a monk named Luang Phor Daeng sits in a meditative pose, looking very much alive.
 Stop for refreshments at the impressive Na Muang waterfall, which cascades 59 feet into a sparkling natural pool below.
 You’ll pass the unusual Grandma and Grandpa rock formations, then continue to Ladd Koh for panoramic views of famed Chaweng Beach.
 See the golden Buddha at Wat Phra Yai, who sits on hill and is nearly 50 feet tall.
 Heading back to the ship you’ll pass many stands selling handicrafts such as batiks, and products made from seashells and coconuts.
 Time pending, you might stop at a local market in Nathon to browse the beachwear and other Koh Samui specialties.
+This evening, enjoy an onboard performance of traditional Thai dancing.

 Free day in Koh Samui

 Take advantage of your free time to savor another day in this seaside heaven.
 Koh Samui is a foodie favorite, so ask your onboard Vantage Concierge for recommendations.
-Perhaps you’ll just relax on a secluded beach, or indulge in a Thai massage.
-Consider also our optional snorkeling tour to Koh Phangan island by private speedboat — you'll visit Koh Ma, the island's very best snorkeling spot, and other secluded isles where you'll have ample time to relax, read, and soak up the sun.
+Perhaps you’ll just relax on a secluded beach and go snorkeling, or indulge in a Thai massage.

 Cruising the Gulf of Thailand and South China Sea